Doxify/Saphmerce/README.md

 `/shopAdmin givesellallstick "player"`

 ### Admin GUI
-The admin gui can be enabled by SHIFT clicking any item.
+The admin gui can be enabled by ~~SHIFT~~ RIGHT clicking any item.
 All ops and players who have "saphmerce.admin" will be able to use this feature.

 #### Turning an item into a command item
 Command items are shop items that run a command when purchased instead of giving players the item displayed.